 Getting a good deal is often a question of good planning and research.
 Download our guide: How to Negotiate Abroad to give yourself a head start.

 Although banking in Portugal is far from perfect, on balance it’s generally a more pleasant experience than it is in the UK.
-As ever, if you can keep your weekly expenditure to a euro or two below your weekly income, banking is even more pleasant.
+As ever, if you can keep your weekly expenditure a bit below your weekly income, banking is even more pleasant.

 The Portugal Buying Guide is designed to support you through each stage of buying property in Portugal, providing relevant, up-to-date information and tips from Portugal property experts and expats who have been through the process themselves.
 It helps you to: